 The first and golden rule with faux fur is to cut it outside!
 No matter how careful you try to be, you will make a mess of hot pink fur.
 So at the very least, cut it somewhere you won’t be bothered to find fluffs of hot pink for the next month.

 The second trick with faux fur is to cut from the back.
 You do not want to cut through the fur or you will leave bald spots.
 Use an exacto knife to cut the mesh layer at the back.
 After you have cut, shake and shake that fabric!
 Get out any loose fluff.

 I opted to sew on the strips of fur and that’s a decision I regret!
 If you have the patience and knowledge to work with faux fur on your sewing machine then have at it!
-There are many tutorials available online.
+There are many exciting things to do and tutorials available online.
 In hindsight, I wish I had worked with a glue designed for fabric such as Speed-Sew.
 I did have to hand-sew a few areas and this was easier than working with the sewing machine but still required time and patience.

 The fluffy unicorn has a gold horn.
 I was hoping to use a store-bought one but had difficulty finding one.
 I opted to use yellow felt and wrap gold cord around it.
 To do this, you simply cut out a cone shape but cut the top tip off to make a straight edge – this will make a nicer point on the horn.
 You can either hot glue or hand sew the seam then flip it inside out to have a nice cone shape.
 Before you stuff it with batting, use your gold cording or embroidery floss, tie a knot at the end and thread it through the top using a needle.
 Once stuffed, trim the bottom of the cone so it has a straight edge and sew it shut.
 Next, wrap the cord tightly around the horn and attach at the bottom.